 I was educated at the University of Glasgow where I hold a joint honours degree in Scottish History and Social Policy (2001) and an M.Phil in Urban Policy (2002).
 In 2011, I obtained my PhD in Urban Studies from Heriot-Watt University.

-Between 2015 and 2016, l was a whistle-blower on a pension fraud by the Universities Super Annuation Scheme, the USS, the second largest occupational pension provider in the UK.
+Between 2015 and 2016, l was a whistle-blower on a pension fraud being committed by the Open University and the Universities Super Annuation Scheme, the USS, the second largest occupational pension provider in the UK.
 After months of investigation, l reported it to the UK Department of Work and Pensions Regulator and the UK Serious Fraud Office.
 The DWP Regulator confirmed to me, that ‘you do realise that this is a whistleblow?’

 Whilst undertaking my investigatory work into the fraud, l was discrimated by my employer, the Open University whilst going through breast cancer.
 The OU cut my hours prior to returning to work after treatment and l decided to begin legal proceedings in the Edinburgh Employment Tribunal.
 Throughout the tribunal, between October 2015 and May 2016, l discovered that the OU had been intercepting my computer and email.
 I discovered and detected how they were doing it.